SkocoPavle/Movie-project/README.md

-This is repository for my new project with Reaxt framework.
+This is repository for my new project with React framework.